phattymcfee/MadLibs-GUI-Game/README.md

 ---

-## Milestone 1: Setup, Planning, Design (due 1 Dec 2021)
+## Milestone 1: Setup, Planning, Design (1 Dec 2021)
 ️**Title**: What is the title of your project?
-Madlibs Tkinter
+MadLibs GUI Game
 **Purpose**: In a single sentence, describe what your project will do.
 The program will create a visual representation of the Madlibs program using gui tkinter instead.
 ️**Sources**: Which assignments or code will you base your project on?